rssys/krr-artifact/tutorial/README.md

 network entry number 0, total net buf 0
 ```

-9. After finishing the record session, you get the files below, which are necessary to get it replayed:
+5. After finishing the record session, you get the files below, which are necessary to get it replayed:
 ```
 kernel_rr.log: stores the event trace. kernel_rr_dma-<number>.log: stores the disk DMA data, <number> refers to the device id. kernel_rr_network.log: stores the network data.
 test1: initial snapshot file of your system, its name is the same as the record session name you give in step 6.
 ```

+### Important to Notice
+* KRR has not yet supported multiple VMs being recorded at the same time yet (one of TODOs).
+* If a record session is interrupted without "rr_end_record", then next time launching the VM would be likely to directly crash, as KRR currently has not supported such automatically recovery case.
+The way to workaround this is to reload the KRR KVM module: go to kernel-rr-linux, then `sh replace.sh`.
+* KRR has not yet supported multiple recording sessions on one single VM's runtime, so when finish recording, if you want to record again, you need to launch a new QEMU process.

 ## Replay
 Using KRR for replay doesn't need KVM's support since it's purely userspace (QEMU TCG), what you need is just an initial snapshot and event trace.